ENTER THE 2026 ASC

 4.10 The National Adjudicator may be present at the General Rehearsal.

-4.11 The Finals Concert will be staged in the Concourse Concert Hall Thursday 19 September.
+4.11 The Finals Concert will be staged in the Concourse Concert Hall on Thursday, 8 October.
 The Competition reserves the right to alter the presentation of the Finals concert should it become impossible to conduct a live event for health and safety reasons.

-5.1 Semi-Finalists will be required to leave Thursday 15 August available should it be possible to present a workshop, Covid-19 permitting.
+5.1 Semi-Finalists will be required to leave Thursday 13 August available to attend a workshop presented by the National Adjudicator.

-5.2 The Workshop is not intended to form part of the adjudication process and is instead designed to provide and educational activity for the participants.
+5.2 The Workshop is not intended to form part of the adjudication process and is instead designed to provide an educational activity for the participants

 FINALISTS

-6.1 Finalists selected at the Semi-Finals will be invited to participate in a public MasterClass on Monday 19 August.
-Covid-19 restrictions permitting.
+6.1 Finalists selected at the Semi-Finals will be invited to participate in a public MasterClass on Monday, 17 October.

 6.2 The MasterClass is not intended to form part of the adjudication process and is instead designed to provide an educational activity for the participants.